 During the option period, the company has an exclusive option to take a commercial license to the technology in question.
 A one-time fee is typically charged due to the exclusive nature of the option.

-For inventions that may be made during the course of UW System sponsored research, the agreement is called a sponsor option agreement.
+For inventions that may be made during the course of Universities of Wisconsin sponsored research, the agreement is called a sponsor option agreement.